Bontrager unveils bottle cage made from recycled plastic

 Bontrager’s new recycled plastic Bat Cage (£14.99 RRP) is available immediately on trekbikes.com and through Trek’s global network of retail partners.

 Bat Cage was first introduced in 1997, and it’s one of Bontrager’s longest-running products.
 It has crossed the finish line of more grand tours, World Cups and Spring Classics than anything else made by the brand.
 Now, it offers the same simple, reliable performance and is made from recycled materials.

 A global issue

-There are over 86 million metric tons of plastic in our oceans right now, and more than 8 million metric tons are added every year.
+There are over 86 million metric tons of plastic in our oceans at the moment, and more than 8 million metric tons are added every year.

 The net effect

 Fishing nets make up an estimated 10% of all plastic in the ocean.
 What’s even worse is that they are 4x more harmful to the ocean environment than all other forms of plastic pollution.